Timeline and FAQ: Creating a Praxis Independent Study

 This overview provides information about the timing and steps involved in designing a Praxis Independent Study (PIS) course for next semester.
 Completing a PIS Course Proposal and eventually a Learning Plan are two essential steps in developing your course.

-Please note that in-person fieldwork with local organizations is possible again.
-In some cases, students may also design a course around a fully remote fieldwork experience (in the US).
+Please note that in-person fieldwork with local organizations is recommended but, in some cases, students may also design a course around a hybrid or fully remote fieldwork experience (in the US).

 1. Review information on the Praxis Independent Study webpage.